rafaqz/DimensionalData.jl/docs/src/api.md

 # API

-To use the functionality of DimensionalData in your module, dispatch on `AbstractDimensionalArray` and `AbstractDimension`.
+To use the functionality of DimensionalData in your module, dispatch on `AbstractDimArray` and `AbstractDimension`.

 Arrays:

 ```@docs
-AbstractDimensionalArray
+AbstractDimArray
-DimensionalArray
+DimArray
 ```

 ## Core types